thienphuprogrammer/TrendRadar-FE-V2/README.md

 ## FAQ
-### Can I have multiple project at the same time in Wren AI?
+### Can I have multiple project at the same time in TrendRadarAI?
-We currently do not support multiple projects in Wren AI.
+We currently do not support multiple projects in TrendRadarAI.
 You can only have one project at a time.
 But there is a workaround for this.
-Since Wren Engine is stateless and we store your semantic model in the database(Sqlite or Postgres), you can switch between projects by switching the database and make sure you deploying after server started.
+Since TrendRadarEngine is stateless and we store your semantic model in the database(Sqlite or Postgres), you can switch between projects by switching the database and make sure you deploying after server started.

 > Tip: Define the `DB_TYPE` and `SQLITE_FILE` or `PG_URL` variable to specify which database you intend to use.